Ernie Sims: Detroit Lions

+Described as a "three-down linebacker who plays bigger than his listed size", Sims was selected as ninth overall in the first round of the 2006 NFL draft by the Detroit Lions.
 Sims was targeted by Lions general manager Matt Millen to bolster the Lions' defense at weakside linebacker.
+He was the highest selected Seminoles defender since Corey Simon in 2000.

 On July 30, 2006, he signed a 5-year, $15.735 million contract with $12.1 million guaranteed.
 Sims started all 16 games his rookie season at outside linebacker, collecting 124 tackles (81 solo tackles) and was credited with a half sack and one pass deflection.
 On December 3, against the New England Patriots, Sims had a career-high 13 total tackles.
 On December 31, Sims made a key tackle on fourth down to give the Lions a big win against the Dallas Cowboys.
 On September 3, 2007, Sims was named one of five captains for the 2007 Detroit Lions.
 The Lions former head coach, Rod Marinelli, said that Sims' resembled that of Tampa Bay Buccaneers linebacker Derrick Brooks in his early years, being described as a fast, punishing, sure-tackler.

 Philadelphia Eagles

-Sims was traded to the Philadelphia Eagles on April 19, 2010 in a three-team trade.
+Sims was traded to the Philadelphia Eagles on April 19, 2010, in a three-team trade.
 The Denver Broncos sent tight end Tony Scheffler and a seventh-round draft pick in 2010 to the Detroit Lions, the Lions sent Sims to the Eagles, and the Eagles sent a fifth-round draft pick in 2010 to the Broncos.